>

 Pack comfortable walking shoes for exploring cobblestone streets, a light jacket for cooler evenings, and an umbrella as rain showers are common.
 Don't forget your camera to capture the stunning architecture and landscapes!

-We couldn't find specific tips for Czech Republic
+We couldn't find tips for Czech Republic.

 GetReady